Q. What is Amazon Virtual Private Cloud?

 Q. What happens if I release a BYOIP Elastic IP?

 When you release a BYOIP Elastic IP it goes back to the BYOIP IP pool from which it was allocated.

 Q. In which AWS Regions is BYOIP available?

-The feature is currently available in the US-East (N.Virginia), US-East (Ohio), US-West (Oregon), EU (Dublin), EU (London), EU (Frankfurt), Canada (Central), Asia Pacific (Mumbai), Asia Pacific (Sydney), Asia Pacific (Tokyo), Asia Pacific (Singapore) and South America (Sao Paulo) AWS Regions.
+The feature is currently available in the US-East (N.Virginia), US-East (Ohio), US West (N. California), US-West (Oregon), EU (Dublin), EU (London), EU (Frankfurt), Canada (Central), Asia Pacific (Hong Kong), Asia Pacific (Mumbai), Asia Pacific (Sydney), Asia Pacific (Tokyo), Asia Pacific (Singapore), South America (Sao Paulo), GovCloud (US-East), and GovCloud (US-West) AWS Regions.

 Q. Can a BYOIP prefix be shared with multiple VPCs in the same account?

 Yes.
 You can use the BYOIP prefix with any number of VPCs in the same account.

 Q. How many IP ranges can I bring via BYOIP?